-Although some southeastern U.S. quail plantations practice mammalian predator control, such efforts are cost-prohibitive on a large scale.
-Predators are necessarily more mobile than their prey, and quickly recolonize an area after control efforts cease, making any gains temporary at best.
-To be most effective, predator removal needs to take place immediately prior to the nesting season.
-But this timing is outside of current trapping season dates, and predators trapped at this time have poor fur condition.
-Thus, even if such late trapping were allowed, few trappers would be likely to participate because of low fur values.
+While some southeastern U.S. quail plantations practice mammalian predator control, such efforts are cost-prohibitive on a large scale: predators are necessarily more mobile than their prey and quickly recolonize an area after control efforts cease, making any gains temporary at best.

 If you think we get more rain than we used to, you’re right.
-Long-term weather data show that Missouri and much of the Midwest have experienced an unprecedented wet period since the early 1980s.
+Climate data show that Missouri and much of the Midwest have experienced an unprecedented wet period since the early 1980s.
 These records also indicate that significantly more rain has fallen during peak quail nesting and brooding periods in recent years.
-What does this mean for quail?

 Wet nesting seasons can dramatically reduce chick production, as rainwater pooling in the bottom of a nest cools the eggs from below and kills the chicks developing inside.
 In addition, young chicks cannot regulate their body temperature for a couple weeks after hatching, so they must stay dry to survive.
 If a hen manages to keep the rain off her brood during a downpour, water pooled on the soil surface may still kill them.

-Beyond direct mortality, increased precipitation makes habitat management more challenging.
+Increased precipitation also presents challenges for habitat management.
 Woody plants are favored by high rainfall, and even beneficial native grasses can quickly become too thick and rank to be useful to quail.
-The time interval between management treatments–-such as burning, disking or grazing-–needed to maintain good brooding habitat becomes shorter with increased rainfall, requiring more effort just to keep up.
+The time interval between management treatments for improved brood habitat — such as burning, disking, and grazing — shortens as a consequence of more rainfall.

-Although we can’t control the weather, we can adapt our efforts to fit increasingly wet conditions.
-The best approach may be to focus on maintaining good brood cover–-weedy areas with sparse grass and ample bare ground.
+Start by establishing and maintaining good brood cover.
+Such areas are weedy with sparse grass and ample bare ground.
+Visit Quail Cover Needs for more on brood cover needs.
 Consider grazing, disking, spraying or modifying the timing of prescribed burns to setback thick grasses and favor broadleaved plants.
 Two or more such treatments in consecutive years may be necessary to get ahead of the impacts of too much rain.
-Maintaining idle areas, instead of planting grasses on areas where erosion is not a concern, may also help.

-In addition to technical assistance, such as habitat-management planning, MDC provides cost-share funds to private landowners that go directly to quail habitat needs.
+Beyond habitat-management planning, MDC provides cost-share options to property owners that go directly to strengthening quail habitat on their land.